 - SUBSTANCE ABUSE TREATMENT REFERRAL PROGRAMS (IF NECESSARY)

 To help give our clients the best possible defense, our office has experience in the following DWI law enforcement forensic testing:

 - Standardized Field Sobriety Tests (SFST’s): HGN (Horizontal Gaze Nystagmus), Walk and Turn, and One Leg Stand

 - Intoxilyzer 5000 and the science behind the breath testing instrument

 - Accident Reconstruction

 If you have been arrested for DWI, then you are likely facing a driver’s license suspension by the Texas Department of Public Safety (DPS).
 In order to try and save your license, it’s important you request an Administrative License Revocation (ALR) Hearing from DPS within 15 days from the date of your DWI arrest (there no exceptions).
 This hearing will give you an opportunity to avoid a driver’s license suspension.
 It will also give our office an opportunity to cross examine the arresting officer before your criminal case goes to court.

 In the event your driver’s license gets suspended, our DWI lawyer can help you apply for an occupational driver’s license that will allow you to continue to drive.

 FORT WORTH DWI DEFENSE BLOG

-IF YOU ARE LOOKING FOR MORE INFORMATION, CHECK OUT OUR FORT WORTH DWI LAWYER BLOG:
+IF YOU ARE LOOKING FOR MORE INFORMATION, CHECK OUT OUR DWI LAW BLOG: